owlbarn/tutorial/book/signal/README.md

 ```

+Notice that the rfft of odd and even length signals are of the same shape. (?)

 #### N-D Discrete Fourier transforms

+TODO: This is not the real N-D FFT.
+Verify it with SciPy examples.
+IMPLEMENTATION required.

 The owl FFT functions also applies to multi-dimensional arrays, such as matrix.
 Example: the fft matrix.